Homemade Oven Baked KFC Chicken: Chicken Deboning Instructions, Video and Step by Step Images

 - 3 tablespoons cornmeal

-- 1 tablespoon sea salt (I used Vegeta)
+- 1 teaspoon sea salt (I used Vegeta)

 - 1 teaspoon freshly ground black pepper